Medically Reviewed

 Many patients’ first inpatient experience will be medical detox, where medical staff members are present 24/7 to provide support and medication as needed to ensure comfort and safety during the withdrawal process.2

 Following a period of medically managed detox, many people will move to relatively less intensive, but still highly structured and supportive residential treatment.
-Residential treatment centers near me will initiate frequent and intensive counseling and therapy sessions to help people identify and address the causes of their compulsive substance use.
+Residential treatment centers will initiate frequent and intensive counseling and therapy sessions to help people identify and address the causes of their compulsive substance use.
 Many residential programs are also equipped to address other issues (e.g., social, medical needs) as part of the patient recovery plan.
 Residential treatment program lengths vary and may last from weeks to months.2

 For instance, the therapeutic community (TC) model of care involves a prolonged treatment stay of around 6 to 12 months, and places emphasis on readjusting to life outside of a hospital setting.2 This type of program provides structure while participants receive counseling designed to challenge maladaptive beliefs and patterns of behaviors, learn more constructive ways of social interaction, and complete any employment or educational training.2